Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What is the position in relation to harassment?

 The Canadian Human Rights Act prohibits harassment based on any prohibited ground.
 Sexual harassment is specifically addressed by the Canada Labour Code.
 Further, the occupational health and safety provisions of the Canada Labour Code require an employer to take various steps to prevent workplace violence.
 This includes bullying and other types of conduct which could be considered harassment, even if the harassment is unrelated to the prohibited grounds of discrimination.
+The federal government has proposed amendments to strengthen the workplace harassment provisions of the code.

 What is the position in relation to whistleblowing?